-When used correctly, these tools can help you get rid of neck stiffness, shoulder pain, and even upper back pain. .
-It provides rapid pain relief that targets the underlying muscle tension problems.
+When used correctly, these tools can help you get rid of neck stiffness, shoulder pain, and even upper back pain.
+It provides rapid pain relief that targets underlying muscle tension problems.

 Thousands of people in the US suffer from neck pain every year.
 It is bothersome for most people and if left untreated can cause serious health problems like migraine headaches and even paralysis.

 The neck pain can be cured using other natural home remedies.
-This include:
+This includes:

 - Stretch exercises are good for tension release and improve the range of movement

 - Apply a cold or warm compress to ease neck pain and reduce any swelling or inflammation

 - Take over-the-counter medication to relieve pain

 If your neck pain is caused by an injury or car accident, don’t try to treat it yourself.
 Make sure to go to a physician and follow through with what your physician will tell you like, for example, physical therapy, medication, or any other recommendations by health experts.

 Even though there is evidence that acupuncture works for neck pain, acupressure is still not universally accepted as a neck pain treatment.